“Guilt is a cancer. Guilt will confine you, torture you, destroy you as an artist. It’s a black wall. It’s a thief.”

-Your guilty character’s emotional arc will be completed when they rid themselves of their guilt.
+Your guilty character’s emotional arc will bee completed when they rid themselves of their guilt.
 First, let’s discuss what could make your character feel guilty?

 5 causes of guilt, and how they affect your character.

 1. Your guilty character actually did something wrong.
 They may have lied, cheated, stole, or caused someone mental or physical harm.
-This is when its completely appropriate for you character to feel guilty.
+This is when it completely appropriate for you character to feel guilty.

-5. Your guilty character may have survived something that other’s haven’t.
+5. Your guilty character has survived something that others didn’t.
 This often called survivor’s guilt, and it plagues combat veterans, victims of disaster, and lone survivors of accidents.
 This guilty character will indulge in self-destructive behavior in an attempt to balance a scale that can’t be leveled.